 CITY WALK E: Bomb shelter route

-The visit will begin at the back of the market square, today called “May 25” square to commemorate Europe’s worse bombing of civilians.
+The visit will begin at the back of the market square, today called “May 25” square to commemorate Spain’s worse bombing of civilians.
 It took place in 1938, at 11:15 in the morning, when the market was full of shoppers (mainly women and children).
 We will see the ground Memorial built to remember over 300 direct victims, and more than two thousand people who were affected indirectly.

 In addition to enjoying the wonderful architecture of this early 20th Century building, and its lively market stalls, we will also see the market clock.
 It is displayed in a showcase, and stopped at the hour of the bombing.
 We will also see the air-raid siren that did not work on that terrible day.